 - Opened Channels Angles.
 Too wide tips always mean bigger trauma.
 The more capillary vessels get damaged, the more hair ends falling out.

 - Amount of Adrenaline.
 Adrenaline is usually used in the channel method to decrease bleeding.
 Moreover, local anesthesia also contains it.
 Inaccurate use of adrenaline increases the risk of necrosis and hair loss.
 As the pen implanter method does not require adrenaline, hair loss occurs in a low ebb.
 It is also important to avoid the injection of huge doses of local anesthesia to minimize shock hair loss.

 - Use of Finasteride and Minoxidil.
 The use of finasteride and minoxidil before and after hair transplantation has been proved to reduce shock loss.

 - Mega Sessions.
 Big amount of hair extraction and implantation increases hair loss.
 Mega sessions mean significant trauma to capillary vessels and the use of a large amount of adrenaline.
-Additionally, extracted hair grafts remain outside for too long.
-The ideal number per session is 2.000 grafts.
-If there is a need for more, the operation can be split into several sessions
+Additionally, extracted hair grafts remain outside of the skin for a long time.
+The ideal number per session is up to 2.000 grafts.
+If there is a need for more, the operation can be split into several sessions.

 The picture below illustrates the state before hair transplant and shock loss in 15 days, 1 month, 3 months.

-Does My Natural Hair Fall Out After the Hair Transplant?
+Does Existing Hair Fall Out After the Hair Transplant?

 Yes, there is such a possibility.
 Hair in telogen and catagen periods can fall out.
-Hair in this state would be lost anyway.
-Moreover, if the channels are opened with too wide punches, healthy hair may be damaged as well and fall out as a result
+Hair in this state would be lost anyways.
+Moreover, if the channels are opened with too wide punches, healthy hair may be damaged as well and fall out as a result.

 When Does the Implanted Hair Start Falling Out?